Real Gross Domestic Product (Real GDP): Definition & How to Calculate

 Real Gross Domestic Product (Real GDP) is Gross Domestic Product (GDP) that accounts for inflation or deflation.
 In other words, it disregards the impact that prices play in economic growth and allows us to compare the quantity of goods produced rather than the value.

 - Real Gross Domestic Product (Real GDP) is Gross Domestic Product that accounts for inflation or deflation.

-- Real GDP allows us to better compare economic growth year on year as it accounts for fluctuations in the supply of money – allowing us to compare the quantity and value of goods produced each year.
+- It allows us to better compare economic growth year on year as it accounts for fluctuations in the supply of money – allowing us to compare the quantity and value of goods produced each year.

-- We can calculate real GDP by dividing nominal GDP over a GDP deflator which measures inflation.
+- We can calculate the economic measurement by dividing nominal GDP over a GDP deflator which measures inflation.

 If we take an example, a Burger costs $10 in Year 1.
 In Year 2, it may have risen to $11 – indicating an inflation rate of 10 percent.
 This extra $1 is included in GDP, but does not mean that more goods or services have been created.
 In both Year 1 and Year 2 – one burger has been manufactured, which it accounts for.